eonil/Monolith.Swift/UIKitExtras/README.md

 This makes `authorLabel`'s top border to be attached to `self`'s top border.
 Also makes `downloadCountLabel`'s  bottom border to be attached to `self`'s botto border.

 Priority 750 is recommended.
-Priority 1000 (maximum value) means the app will be crashed if the constraint couldn't be satisfied rather than hidden.
+Priority 1000 (maximum value) means the app will be crashed rather than hiding some portion of the target views if the constraints couldn't be satisfied.
+That's not pretty desired behavior in most cases...

 Here's another example.